quicwg/base-drafts/draft-ietf-quic-http.md

 terminate the stream or MAY take no action.

 When a server sends CANCEL_PUSH, it is indicating that it will not be fulfilling a promise.
-The client cannot expect the corresponding promise to be fulfilled.
+The client cannot expect the corresponding promise to be fulfilled, unless it has already received and processed the promised response.
 A server SHOULD send a CANCEL_PUSH even if it has opened the corresponding stream.

 Sending CANCEL_PUSH has no direct effect on the state of existing push streams.
 A client SHOULD NOT send a CANCEL_PUSH when it has already received a